 This is the third year of TECNO’s Camon series.
 The C8 was the first of the series, followed by the C9 gang (which included the smaller C7).
 And in 2017, TECNO has thrown in the CX.
 X stands for 10, by the way.
 Of course, you knew that already.
-Anyway, our TECNO Camon CX Review is ready.
+Anyway, our TECNO Camon CX Review is ready and it includes the TECNO Camon CX pros and cons, camera review, as well as battery review.
 Settle down and enjoy the ride.

 Before we dive into the full review, here are the key pros and cons of the Camon CX, so you have an idea of what to expect.

 |Super slim, handy body||No way to turn off the heads-up notifications by HiOS|

 |Solid design and metallic build||Navigation buttons at the bottom of the display take up usable space|